Our top pick for

 |Gross profit TTM||$108.7 million|

 TTM: trailing 12 months

-There are currently 2.8 million TPI Composites shares held short by investors – that's known as TPI Composites's "short interest".
-This figure is 3.7% down from 2.9 million last month.
+There are currently 4.1 million TPI Composites shares held short by investors – that's known as TPI Composites's "short interest".
+This figure is 8.6% up from 3.7 million last month.

 There are a few different ways that this level of interest in shorting TPI Composites shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against TPI Composites.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against TPI Composites.